kaizhu256/node-uglifyjs-lite/README.md

     "bin": {
         "uglifyjs-lite": "lib.uglifyjs.js"
     },
-    "description": "this zero-dependency package will provide a browser-compatible version of the uglifyjs (v1.3.5) javascript-minifier", "devDependencies": {
+    "description": "this zero-dependency package will provide a browser-compatible version of the uglifyjs (v1.3.5) javascript-minifier, with a working web-demo", "devDependencies": {
         "electron-lite": "kaizhu256/node-electron-lite#alpha",
         "utility2": "kaizhu256/node-utility2#alpha"